learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 Should accept a board and a position from the user (remember that the user will input a number 1-9 but your board is *really* indexed 0-8) and return true if the position is within the correct range of 1-9 and is currently unoccupied by an X or O token.

-**Hint: While not explicitly required by this lab, you might want to encapsulate the logic to check if a position is occupied in it's own method, perhaps `#position_taken?`**
+**Hint: While not explicitly required by this lab, you might want to encapsulate the logic to check if a position is occupied in its own method, perhaps `#position_taken?`**

 #### `#move`